Watching and sharing video content is one of the most common uses of the web,

 click event on the

 function as the handler for the event.

 Now, clicking the

-The controls at the bottom of the video take up some space, and blocks the user’s view of some of the content.
-It is better to hide them when they are not in use, and show them again on hovering over the video.
+The video controls take up some space and blocks the user’s view of some of the content.
+It is better to hide them when they are not in use, and show them again when hovering over the video.